ahandrewh teaches IAT-334interface design

 • Artifacts — images, quotes, process materials, etc. — used in the pitch do not support the need for the feature.

-Final submission requirements (June 8/June 10)
+Final submission requirements (May 29)

 The final submission for P1 is a collection of all weeks of the project into a document that is designed for easy and concise understanding.
 The format (PDF, website, etc.) is of your choosing but should demonstrate a refined and well-designed document.
+Cite any materials that are not of your own making.

 Please make sure double-check all your submitted files and URLs to ensure they can be opened.
 We want to avoid late or problematic submission penalties whenever possible.